planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 will show the item type https://gist.github.com/ipbastola/2c955d8bf2e96f9b1077b15f995bdae3 has ideas for contains, but haven't got it right yet

-* use jq to get the id of the an order by it's name
+* use jq to get the id of the an order by it’s name

 * get total number of items, add up each year of `stats`

 ### Simplify Geometries to 500 vertices

-One of the limits of Planet's API's is that they demand geometries have less than 500 vertices.
+One of the limits of Planet’s API’s is that they demand geometries have less than 500 vertices.
 This section shows some tools that can help you to do that simplification.

 TODO: flesh these out.